holtwick/onepile/README.md

 Over time we will try to make OnePile more accessible from the outside.
 The file format is already [described here](https://onepile.app/en/help/internal-file-format).
 More resources can be found in this repository.

+### License

+Any material provided in this repository is covered by the [MIT License](LICENSE.txt)

+OnePile itself is closed source, you can learn about the [details here](https://onepile.app/en/blog/commercial-plans).
+If you are interested in using core technology of the product please [get in contact](https://onepile.app/support).